-You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app,” which will connect you to the Dishcast feed.
+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For two clips of our conversation — on what the US should do about Putin’s pressure in Ukraine, and how the US accidentally created its greatest rival, China — head over to our YouTube page.

 That page contains clips from every episode of the Dishcast, including last week’s with Roosevelt Montás: